Multimodal Garment Designer: Human-Centric Latent Diffusion Models for Fashion Image Editing: Introduction

 In this work, we address an extended and more general framework and define the new task of \textit{multimodal-conditioned fashion image editing}, which allows guiding the generative process via multimodal prompts while preserving the identity and body shape of a given person (Fig.~\ref{fig:first_page}).
 To tackle this task, we introduce a new architecture, called Multimodal Garment Designer (\ours), that emulates the process of a designer conceiving a new garment on a model shape, based on preliminary indications provided through a textual sentence or a garment sketch.
 In particular, starting from Stable Diffusion~\cite{rombach2022high}, we propose a denoising network that can be conditioned by multiple modalities and also takes into account the pose consistency between input and generated images, thus improving the effectiveness of human-centric diffusion models.

 To address the newly proposed task, we present a semi-automatic framework to extend existing datasets with multimodal data.
 Specifically, we start from two famous virtual try-on datasets (\ie~Dress Code~\cite{morelli2022dresscode} and VITON-HD~\cite{choi2021viton}) and extend them with textual descriptions and garment sketches.
-To validate the role of the conditioning signals, we also introduce two novel evaluation metrics that measure the human pose and sketch coherence between input and generated images.
 Experimental results on the two proposed multimodal fashion benchmarks show both quantitatively and qualitatively that our proposed architecture generates high-quality images based on the given multimodal inputs and outperforms all considered competitors and baselines, also according to human evaluations.

-To sum up, our contributions are as follows: (1) We propose a novel task of multimodal-conditioned fashion image editing, which entails the use of multimodal data to guide a generative process.
+To sum up, our contributions are as follows: (1) We propose a novel task of multimodal-conditioned fashion image editing, which entails the use of multimodal data to guide the generation.
 (2) We introduce a new human-centric generative architecture based on latent diffusion models, capable of following multimodal prompts while preserving the model's characteristics.
 (3) To tackle the new task, we extend two existing fashion datasets with textual sentences and garment sketches devising a semi-automatic annotation framework.
-(4) Extensive experiments demonstrate that the proposed approach outperforms other state-of-the-art competitors in terms of realism and coherence of generated images with multimodal conditioning.
+(4) Extensive experiments demonstrate that the proposed approach outperforms other competitors in terms of realism and coherence with multimodal inputs.